SummaryRead the full fact sheet

 - basal cell carcinoma

 Australia has one of the highest rates of skin cancer in the world.
-Two in three Australians will be diagnosed with skin cancer by the age of 70.
+Two in 3 Australians will be diagnosed with skin cancer by the age of 70.

 Excluding non-melanoma skin cancers, melanoma is the third most common cancer in Australia.
 It is most commonly diagnosed in people aged 55 and over.
 However, young adults, teenagers and even children can be affected.
-In fact, Australian adolescents have, by far, the highest adolescent incidence of malignant melanoma in the world.
+In fact, Australian adolescents have, by far, the highest incidence of malignant melanoma for their age group in the world.

 Causes of melanoma

-Melanoma and other skin cancers generally develop from over-exposure to UV radiation.
-Each time unprotected skin is exposed to UV radiation from the sun or artificial sources, such as solariums, changes take place in the structure of the cells.
+Melanoma and other skin cancers generally develop from overexposure to UV radiation.
+Each time unprotected skin is exposed to UV radiation from the sun or artificial sources, changes take place in the structure of the cells.

 Too much UV radiation causes the skin to become permanently damaged, which will worsen with each exposure.
 Skin cancer can grow when the cells that make up your skin are damaged, causing them to grow abnormally.